ahnpj/security-operations-workflows/network-monitoring-and-traffic-analysis/wireshark-traffic-analysis-and-session-reconstruction/workflow-execution.md

 This automatically displayed only the packets that shared the same IP addresses and port numbers, effectively showing the complete conversation between the two endpoints.
 This method makes it easier to follow communication streams, identify request–response patterns, and analyze the overall interaction between hosts without the distraction of unrelated traffic.

-#### Step 3 — Highlight a conversation without filtering using Colorize Conversation
+##### 🔷 Phase 4.3 — Highlight a conversation without filtering using Colorize Conversation

 Colorize Conversation was used to visually trace a conversation while leaving unrelated packets visible.
 A TCP packet (**Packet #3**) was selected and the conversation was colorized via **Colorize Conversation → TCP → Color 4**.